steveman1123/stonkBot/README.md

 Please be aware that this is a my first _real_ "software engineering" project, and a personal project at that, so the code is by no means pretty, organized well, optimized, etc. It's meant for non-day trading (i.e. having less than $25k to throw around).

-There are a number of different algorithms that can be found in the alpacaalgos file.
-As of 2020-07-12, algo12 and algo13 are the most up-to-date and operable methods.
-Algo10 is fundamentally different than the previous ones, and algo13 is also fundamentally different than the previous ones
+The naming conventions are very odd due to how quickly things have changed, and the file/function names haven't kept up

 ## API Keys
-The apikeys file has the actual keys removed for the REST APIs - if you want to try it out, **you will need to get your own Alpaca and AlphaVantage keys** and populate the key file
+The apikeys file has the actual keys removed for the REST APIs - if you want to try it out, **you will need to get your own Alpaca keys** and populate the key file - The alphaVantage keys are no longer necessary due to new updates using the nasdaq api.